babak8564/DataManager/README.md

     ```

 3.  **Install Python 3.10.0** or a more recent version if you don't have it already.
+    If you don't know how to install specific version of python just ask AI.

 4.  **Create a virtual environment** to keep project dependencies isolated:
     ```bash
     python -m venv myvenv